zombie/bugmark_docs/Scramwords/ealvr_2.md

-Unscramble this word: n s r t e w i
+Unscramble this word: e a l v r

-HINT: the unscrambled word starts with 'win'
+HINT: the unscrambled word starts with 'ra'